Coastal Pennant (Macrodiplax cora)

 Habitat

-Strictly coastal in South Africa, preferring the grass and sedge fringes of estuaries, marshes and pans.
-May also be found away from water in coastal grasslands and bush.
-This species is tolerant of brackish water.
+This species is strictly coastal in South Africa.
+The Coastal Pennant is well adapted to brackish water and high salinity levels.
+It inhabits the grass and sedge fringes of estuaries, marshes and pans.
+Individuals may occasionally also be found away from water in coastal grasslands and bush.

 Behaviour